meilisearch/docs-searchbar.js/README.md

   <a href="https://ms-bors.herokuapp.com/repositories/11"><img src="https://bors.tech/images/badge_small.svg" alt="Bors enabled"></a>
 </p>

-**docs-searchbar.js** is a front-end SDK for **Meilisearch** to handle your search bar documentation.
-The goal of this library is to provide a front-end search bar into your own documentation.
+**docs-searchbar.js** is a front-end SDK for **Meilisearch** providing a search bar for your documentation.

-- Meilisearch is a RESTful search API.
-It aims to be a ready-to-go solution for everyone who wants a fast and relevant search experience for their end-users ⚡️🔎

 **docs-searchbar.js** comes with a css template.
-The default behavior of this library fits perfectly for a documentation search bar, but you can customize it according to your needs easily with few lines of code.
+The default styling of this library fits a documentation search bar, but you can customize it.

-To get started head over to our [documentaion](https://docs.meilisearch.com/).
 To make it work, You need to have your documentation's content in a Meilisearch instance.
 If not already the case, you can achieve this using [`docs-scraper`](https://github.com/meilisearch/docs-scraper/).

 **Meilisearch** is an open-source search engine.
 [Discover what Meilisearch is!](https://github.com/meilisearch/meilisearch)